MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 description: "Learn how to use PowerShell to display a list of every OneDrive in your organization."
 ---

-# Create a list of all OneDrive locations in your organization
+# Get a list of all user OneDrive URLs in your organization

 This article is for global admins and SharePoint admins in Office 365.